-My magic postbag reveals an enquiry about joint tenancies and how to sever them.
+My magic postbag reveals an enquiry about severing a joint tenancy in divorce.
 Sounds painful – what’s that about then?

 Well, most couples who own property own it jointly in one of two ways.
 They will own it as either:

 - beneficial joint tenants; or